2005-06 Tuition and Fees

 relative other than the parent for at least 5 years.

-to make Florida their permanent home, and who relinquish their
+intend to make Florida their permanent home, and who relinquish

-purposes at a Florida public institution of higher education,
+tuition purposes at a Florida public institution of higher

-but who abandon Florida residency and then re-enroll in Florida
+education, but who abandon Florida residency and then re-enroll

 - Active duty members of the armed services of the United